Internet Leaks: Composition

 The first single released from Internet Leaks was, "Whatever You Like" a parody of T.I.'s song of the same name.
 The song describes a man wooing his girlfriend amid financial hardships.
-Due to the celerity with which Yankovic was able to write and record the parody, the song was more topical than many of Yankovic's other parodies.
+Due to the speed with which Yankovic was able to write and record the parody, the song was more topical than many of Yankovic's other parodies.
 The song explicitly references the Great Recession, which started in 2008 and worsened in 2009.

 Following "Whatever You Like", Yankovic released "Craigslist" on June 16, 2009.
 The song discussing the dealings of the titular website.
 Musically, the song is inspired by the sound of the Doors.
 As a "style parody", the song does not take directly from any single Doors song, but Yankovic transposed parts from various songs and combined them into what became "Craigslist".
 According to NPR, the intro organ riffs are similar to "When the Music's Over", the "snotty barista" section is "a pitch-perfect rip" of the Oedipus complex section from "The End", and there are sections in the guitar solo similar to "Light My Fire".

 "Skipper Dan", a style parody of Weezer, was released on July 14, 2009.
 The song describes a man who has a fine arts degree and dreamed of pursuing an acting career, but is forced to work as a tour guide on the Jungle Cruise ride at Disneyland.
 Yankovic later explained in an interview with The A.V.
 Club that the song was "a bit more poignant [and] bittersweet [...] than what I usually write."
 He was inspired to write the song after going on a ride on the Disneyland Jungle Cruise with his family.
 During the cruise, one of the tour guides referred to his failed acting career.
 Yankovic then noted that "the bells went off in my head, and I thought, 'Well, here's a song right here.'"

 On August 4, 2009, Yankovic released "CNR", a pastiche of the musical style of the White Stripes, with Rolling Stone specifically noting the influence of the 2007 single "Icky Thump".
 The lyrics are about superhuman feats that Charles Nelson Reilly could accomplish, retold in a style similar to Chuck Norris facts.
 The final single, "Ringtone", released on August 25, 2009, is a style parody of Queen.
 Billboard described the song as a cross between "Queen's operatic style [and] a tragic tale of a 'stupid ringtone' driving everyone nuts."